 Students should consult the "Field Education Guidelines" concerning the necessary paperwork required for the completion of Field Education internships.
-These guidelines can be obtained by contacting Dr. Peter Lee.
+These guidelines can be obtained by contacting Dr. Peter Lee, Director of Field Education.

 2. Field Education Seminar Course (PT5905).

 Once you have enrolled for PT5900 you will be able to register for the PT5905 Field Education Seminar.